simoant/drools-analyzer/Readme.md

 ```
 ## Request data
 In order to request data you need to implement `IDataRequestProcessor.IDataRequestProcessorReactive`
 interface which should implement a factory method pattern to provide a lambda to for each particular request *route*
+Each request will be executed asynchronously and in non-blocking manner through kotlin coroutines

 ## Specific requirements